 Email: yuval.yarom [at] rub [dot] deNews

-The paper SLAP: Data Speculation Attacks via Load Address Prediction on Apple Silicon with will appear in IEEE 202528 Jan 2025
+The paper SLAP: Data Speculation Attacks via Load Address Prediction on Apple Silicon with will appear in IEEE SP 202528 Jan 2025

 The paper FLOP: Breaking the Apple M3 CPU via False Load Output Predictions with will appear in USENIX Security 202527 Jan 2025